lsst/ctrl_bps_htcondor/doc/lsst.ctrl.bps.htcondor/userguide.rst

 the workflow which will firstly create and then maintain `glideins`__ necessary for the execution of the workflow.

+This provisioning job is called ``provisioning_job.bash`` and is managed by HTCondor.
+Be careful not to remove it by accident when using ``condor_rm`` or ``kill`` command.
+The job is run on a best-effort basis and will not be automatically restarted once deleted.

 To enable automatic provisioning of the resources, add the following settings to your BPS configuration: